Toshiro-kyun/Stock-Sentiment-Correlation/README.md

 ## Notes
 - Only 100 requests per day can be made to NewsAPI with a free account
+- Granger Causality is automatically added - can only be computed for lag=5

 ## Interpretation
 - If p < 0.05 - Statistically Significant Correlation between Stock Sentiment & Stock Price